 - There was a fatality involved.

-- There was a bodily injury in which a person received emergency medical attention away from the scene of the accident.
+- There was a bodily injury in which a person received immediate medical treatment away from the scene of the accident.

 - One or more vehicles involved in the accident had to be towed away from the scene.

-All DOT-Recordable accidents must be recorded in an “accident register.”
+All DOT-Recordable accidents must be recorded in an “accident register” to ensure compliance and improve safety performance.
 The following information must be reported:

 - The date of the accident